Flutterando/modular/flutter_modular/README.md

 ## Route transition animation

-You can choose which type of animation you want to be used on your pages transition by setting the `Router`'s `transition` parameter, providing a `TransitionType`.
+You can choose which type of animation do you want to be used on your pages transition by setting the `Route` `transition` parameter, providing a `TransitionType`.

 ```dart
 ModularRoute('/product',